GuidoPerren/cp1404practicals/prac_07/README.md

     if format.upper() == "PAPER":
         print_usefulness
     else:
-        print("Thank you for consideringa normal solution!")
+        print("Thank you for considering a normal solution!")
 ```

 ## Some other infos: